Life at “Ernie and Theo” had been unusually quiet since Boris locked down to defeat the virus.

-“I think you are on to something there Ernie.
-Okay team, let’s go for it” he announced.
+“I hear what you all sayt team, you may well be on to something there Ernie.
+Let’s go for it” he announced.
 The humans cheered and Ernie looked very pleased with himself.

 “Time’s of the essence though folks,” Theo went on.
 “Many other companies will have the same idea.
 We need the humans to produce a design; I’ll check our supply chains can cope and Ernie can sort the marketing.
 We’ll go into production in 48 hours.
 We’ll zoom this time tomorrow to check progress.”

 “Yeo Theo,” Ernie shouted and, jumping of his chair, started doing zoomies round his living room.
 He ran off to his office to get working.
 But on his way stopped to look out of the window and said a big ‘thank you’ to his new friend...the sky.